coreyclerico/ShellyMotion2UnofficialDriver/README.md

 As far as DHCP settings, I use pre-set DHCP static IPs for all Shelly's on a Juniper router just to give an example.

-set system services dhcp static-binding 8c:f6:81:14:93:25 fixed-address 172.16.2.130 set system services dhcp static-binding 8c:f6:81:14:93:25 host-name shellymotion-FamilyRoom
+set system services dhcp static-binding 8c:f6:81:14:93:25 fixed-address 172.16.2.130

+set system services dhcp static-binding 8c:f6:81:14:93:25 host-name shellymotion-FamilyRoom

 If your going across a router hop to get the callback to work a hex IP must be used in the device network id (edit).
 For example: AC100282

-Shelly Motion 2 are fabulous tech.
+Shelly Motion 2 is fabulous tech.
 Love them already.
 Enjoy.